BdClement/BdClement/README.md

 ## Hi there 👋
 Welcome to my profile !
-🌱 In constant search for improvement and knowledge in web development, web3, cybesecurity 💬 Feel free to reach out
+🌱 In constant search for improvement and knowledge in web development, web3, cybesecurity

-## Some
+💬 Feel free to reach out

 ## 📊 Stats